xhayper/Animator/README.md

 Animator:Play() -- Play the Animation
 Animator:Stop() -- Stop the Animation
 Animator:GetPlayer() -- Get assigned Player
+Animator.Loop -- Do you want the animation to Loop?
 Animator.isPlaying -- Is the animation playing?

 -- Globals --